mdkent/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --defaults-group=GROUP-NAME

    This option accepts a string argument that specifies the group which should be read from the configuration file.
 This is needed if you use mysqld_multi.
+This can also be used to indicate groups other than mysqld and xtrabackup.

+.. option:: --encrypt=ENCRYPTION_ALGORITHM

+   This option instructs xtrabackup to encrypt backup copies of InnoDB data files using the algorithm specified in the ENCRYPTION_ALGORITHM.
+It is passed directly to the xtrabackup child process.
+See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for more details.

+.. option:: --encrypt-key=ENCRYPTION_KEY

+   This option instructs xtrabackup to use the given ENCRYPTION_KEY when using the --encrypt option.
+It is passed directly to the xtrabackup child process.
+See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for more details.

+.. option:: --encrypt-key-file=ENCRYPTION_KEY_FILE

+   This option instructs xtrabackup to use the encryption key stored in the given ENCRYPTION_KEY_FILE when using the --encrypt option.
+It is passed directly to the xtrabackup child process.
+See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for more details.

+.. option:: --encrypt-threads

+   This option specifies the number of worker threads that will be used for parallel encryption.
+It is passed directly to the xtrabackup child process.
+See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for more details.

+.. option:: --encrypt-chunk-size

+   This option specifies the size of the internal working buffer for each encryption thread, measured in bytes.
+It is passed directly to the xtrabackup child process.
+See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for more details.

 .. option:: --export